 2012-13: Lammikko skated in 15 games for Assat’s U20 team and was the top scorer for he club’s U18 team.
 He represented Finland in the 2013 U17 World Hockey Challenge.
 Lammikko had 1 assist with 10 penalty minutes and was -4 for the Assat U20 squad; which missed the playoffs after finishing 13th in the 16-team league.
 Lammikko scored 21 goals with 32 assists and had 22 penalty minutes in 31 regular season games for Assat’s U18 team.
 In nine playoff games he scored 5 goals with 6 assists and 12 penalty minutes.
 Lammikko had 6 assists and 2 penalty minutes in five games at the WHC.

-2013-14: Lammikko represented Finland in the 2013 Ivan Hlinka Memorial Tournament before returning to Assat; splitting the season between the men’s team and the U20 squad in Pori.
-He made his Liiga debut in September and in limited ice-time (averaging 7:22 minutes per game) he had 1 assist and was -2 in his first 13 games.
-Lammikko has 8 goals with 18 assists and is +15 with 22 penalty minutes in 26 games for the Assat U20 squad.
-He scored 3 goals with 3 assists and was +3 with 6 penalty minutes in four games at the Ivan Hlinka Tournament.
-Lammikko was ranked 13th amongst European skaters in Central Scouting’s mid-term rankings for the 2014 NHL Draft.
+2013-14: Lammikko represented Finland in the 2013 Ivan Hlinka Memorial Tournament before returning to Assat — splitting the season between the men’s team and the U20 squad — and finished the season with the Finland U18 team at the 2014 World Juniors.
+Making his Liiga debut in September as a 17-year-old, he had 1 assist and was -4, averaging under eight minutes of ice time in 20 games.
+Lammikko scored 17 goals with 25 assists and was +24 with 32 penalty minutes in 37 A juniors regular season games and had 3 goals with 5 assists while finishing -6 with 28 points in 11 playoff games as the squad won the bronze medal.
+Lammikko scored 3 goals with 3 assists and was +3 with 6 penalty minutes in four games at the Ivan Hlinka Tournament and scored 2 goals with 4 assists and was +1 with 2 penalty minutes in five games at the WJC.
+Lammikko was ranked 14th amongst European skaters in the Central Scouting final rankings and was selected in the third round (65th overall) in the 2014 NHL Draft.